Want to get a good job after college? Use these tips to jump-start your career!

 Take a career assessment to:

 Explore careers related to your degree.

 Don’t wait until you are graduating to think about the workplace.
-The sooner you start Career Development journey the better.
 If you haven’t already, research careers related to your specialisation.
 Do you know what jobs you will be qualified for when you graduate?
 To help plan your career path, conduct several informational interviews with people who work with or hire people in your desired career.
 Ask them if your degree program and extra-curricular experiences have prepared you for the requirements employers expect.

 Identify skills most in demand by your potential Employers